Don's "Whom We Might Be" Story

 video

-Thoughts became more permanent than with stories told around our fireplaces, and we also wouldn't be typing out stories like this one, nor planning how to best design & deploy our recent journeys to the Moon without writing!!
+Thoughts became more permanent than with stories told around our fireplaces, & we also wouldn't be typing out stories like this one, nor planning how to best design & deploy our recent journeys to the Moon without writing!!

 The Roman troops